t-nair/t-nair/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a high school student from Washington State.
-Check out my portfolio website for more!
+I'm currently working on a variety of projects relating to my interests in Computational Linguistics and Data Science, and also developing solutions to some everyday problems I face. *Portfolio website is under construction*